centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-kaspersky-snmp.md

 yum install centreon-pack-applications-antivirus-kaspersky-snmp
 ```

-3. On the centreon Web interface, install the *Kaspersky* Centreon Plugin-Pack on the "Configuration > Plugin Packs > Manager" page
+3. On the Centreon Web interface, install the *Kaspersky* Centreon Plugin-Pack on the "Configuration > Plugin Packs > Manager" page

 <!--END_DOCUSAURUS_CODE_TABS-->